WebPredict/angular-2-interview-questions/README.md

 # Angular 2 Interview Questions...
 And Answers!

-This is a collection of Angular 2 interview questions I've found online, along with possible reasonable answers for most of them.
+This is a collection of Angular 2 interview questions I've found online, along with (hopefully) correct answers for most of them.
 Feel free to contribute / send corrections.

 Note: PA == Possible Answer (one of many valid ones), A == Answer.